• Skip to primary navigation

 Notes

-• * For a drier beef dish with sauce on the side, remove the cooked beef and saute in a non-stick frying pan, adding a few tablespoons of the sauce at time, till beef is caramelized but not dried out.
-Thicken remaining sauce with the cornstarch and drizzle on top of the dish or serve on the side.
+• Note 2: For a drier Instant Pot beef dish with sauce on the side, remove the cooked beef and saute in a skillet, adding a few tablespoons of the sauce until the beef is caramelized but not dried out.
+Thicken the remaining sauce with the cornstarch and drizzle it on top of the dish or serve on the side.

-• Reduce quantity of Gochujang for a milder dish.
+• Reduce the quantity of Gochujang for a milder dish.

 • Optional: drizzle spicy mayo over the top.